 Malignant breast tissue lesions are cancerous.
 Their chief characteristic is uncontrolled and progressive growth.

 Most people with advanced breast cancer must have surgery.
 Often, surgery is followed up with additional treatment such as chemotherapy, radiation, or hormone therapy.
 Sometimes, chemotherapy is used before surgery.

-That’s because early breast cancer detection leads to better treatment strategies, which are most critical for improved survival rates and quality of life.
+Early breast cancer detection also leads to better treatment strategies, which are most critical for improved survival rates and quality of life.